Doris Kearns Goodwin: Career and awards

-In 1967, Kearns went to Washington, D.C. as a White House Fellow during the Lyndon B. Johnson administration.
-Johnson initially expressed interest in hiring the young intern as his Oval Office assistant, but after an article by Kearns appeared in The New Republic laying out a scenario for Johnson's removal from office over his conduct of the war in Vietnam, she was instead assigned to the Department of Labor; Goodwin has written that she felt relieved to be able to remain in the internship program in any capacity at all.
+In 1967, Kearns went to Washington, D.C., as a White House Fellow during the Lyndon B. Johnson administration.
+Johnson initially expressed interest in hiring the young intern as his Oval Office assistant, but after an article by Kearns appeared in The New Republic laying out a scenario for Johnson's removal from office over his conduct of the war in Vietnam, she was, instead, assigned to the Department of Labor; Goodwin has written that she felt relieved to be able to remain in the internship program in any capacity at all.
 "The president discovered that I had been actively involved in the anti-Vietnam War movement and had written an article entitled, 'How to Dump Lyndon Johnson'.
-I thought for sure he would kick me out of the program, but instead, he said, 'Oh, bring her down here for a year and if I can't win her over, no one can'."
+I thought, for sure, he would kick me out of the program, but instead, he said, 'Oh, bring her down here for a year, and if I can't win her over, no one can'."
 After Johnson decided not to run for reelection, he brought Kearns to the White House as a member of his staff, where she focused on domestic anti-poverty efforts.

-After Johnson left office in 1969, Kearns taught government at Harvard for 10 years, including a course on the American presidency.
-During this period, she also assisted Johnson in drafting his memoirs.
-Her first book Lyndon Johnson and the American Dream, which drew upon her conversations with the late president, was published in 1977, becoming a New York Times bestseller and provided a launching pad for her literary career.
+After Johnson left office in 1969, Kearns taught government at Harvard for ten years, including a course on the American presidency.
+Harvard controversially denied her tenure.
+The Government Department recommended her for tenure and an ad hoc committee approved her tenure case, but Harvard University President Derek Bok rejected the tenure case.
+During her period at Harvard, she also assisted Johnson in drafting his memoirs.
+Her first book, Lyndon Johnson and the American Dream, a biography which drew upon her conversations with the late president, was published in 1977, becoming a New York Times bestseller and provided a launching pad for her literary career.

 A sports journalist as well, Goodwin was the first woman to enter the Boston Red Sox locker room in 1979.
 She consulted on and appeared in Ken Burns' 1994 documentary Baseball.